bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:35:30

-Or in other words, like if N grows, like the savings will tend to a half of the size.
+Or in other words, if N grows, the savings will tend to a half of the size.

 Speaker 0: 00:35:38